September 3, 2020

-With the increasingly remote nature of education and work, employers have needed to rely on online learning platforms to help train employees.
+With the increasingly remote nature of education and work, employers have needed to rely on online learning solutions and learning management systems to help train employees.
 According to a market analysis by Global Industry Analysts, Inc, 77 per cent of American companies already use some form of online learning to train their workforce.

 Here are some things to keep in mind when designing an employee training plan.

-Before even thinking of which modules you want to include in your training plan, it’s important to find a platform and authoring tool that fits your needs and audience.
+Before even thinking of which modules you want to include in your training plan, it’s important to find a platform and authoring software that fits your needs and audience.

-An eLearning authoring tool is a type of software that allows you to create digital training content, convert it into an eLearning format, and distribute it among learners via a learning management system.
-There are all sorts of free self authoring tools available to meet any needs or requirements you may have.
+An eLearning authoring tool is a type of software that allows you to create digital training content, convert it into a SCORM compliant eLearning format, and distribute it among learners via a learning management system.
+There are all sorts of free elearning authoring tools available to meet any needs or requirements you may have.

 Not only are your employees more likely to complete their training modules, but they are more likely to retain the information, too.
 It has been observed that 85% of all content learned is either forgotten or degraded beyond any use within six weeks.
 Microlearning, when paired with other mobile-friendly learning applications, beats the ‘forgetting curve’: the decrease of memory retention over time, meaning that information gets lost, or ‘forgotten’ when there are no attempts to retain it.
 A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing, until only a quarter can be recalled after a month’s time if no revision or repeat learning takes place.
 By reintroducing lessons in small, repeated sessions, the information is stored in long-term memory instead.